-Students in the Communication major study how verbal and nonverbal messages create meaning in various contexts.
+The Bachelor of Arts in Communication major focuses on how verbal and nonverbal messages create meaning in various contexts.

 Students in the Communication major complete their undergraduate education prepared to enter the workforce in a variety of fields or to pursue post-graduate education.

 Read about our successful alumni.
 See what they have to say about life after St. Edward’s.

 Students who wish to earn a Communication minor must take the following coursework, totaling 21 hours.